CILAMP/cilamp_cfg/README.md

 Setup a CILAMP using USB cable instead of WiFi web page.
 This is useful for setting up 10+ units quickly, or if you are in a severy crowded WiFi environment making the WiFi setup page unreliable.

-# Preconditions
+# Preconditions - Ubuntu Linux

 This script is written for Python3 and assumes /dev/ttyUSB0 is the name of the serial port.
 This is the common case for Ubuntu Linux.

+Your user needs to be in the 'dialout' group, this is achieved with this command:

+   $ sudo adduser `whoami` dialout

 # Installation

-Clone this repo and then:
+Clone this repo and issue:

     $ pip install -r requirements.txt